Apple donates $5 million to hurricane relief, makes it easier for customers to donate too

 "Hand in Hand" has been collecting donations since Harvey flooded Houston, and organizers are planning to host a star-studded telethon on September 12.

 The fund's initial primary backers were Verizon (VZ, Tech30) and the Michael & Susan Dell Foundation.
 Michael Dell, a Houston native, has given $5 million to the fund.
-Verizon will be running a call center for the drive, and it has given $2.5 million to the "Hand in Hand" drive, according to a press release.
+Verizon will be running a call center for the drive, and it has given $2.5 million to "Hand in Hand," according to a press release.

-The telethon will air live cost-to-cost on several networks, including ABC, CBS, FOX, NBC and HBO.
+The telethon will air live coast-to-coast on several networks, including ABC, CBS, FOX, NBC and HBO.
 (HBO, like CNN, is owned by Time Warner.)

 Among the big-name stars expected to appear on the broadcast will include Beyoncé, Oprah, Jon Stewart, Steven Colbert, Drake and George Clooney.
 The event will also feature a performance from country music star George Strait, along with "special guests."